ajbmachon/wise_nutrition/TASK.md

 - Need to research best practices for citation generation in RAG systems

 ## Discovered During Work
-- [ ] Implement the production-ready vector store with Supabase pgvector
+- [x] Implement the production-ready vector store with Supabase pgvector (2025-04-21)
 - [ ] Create a more sophisticated search algorithm with hybrid search
 - [ ] Add nutritional profile for users